7. Security Considerations

 7.4 DNS Security

-If not properly configured, private addresses may leak into public DNS, resulting in:
+If not properly configured, private addresses may leak into public DNS, leading to:

 - Information disclosure